 For children age 4-7, we recommend Foundations.
 Most children start at Level A, but for some children who are already reading, starting at B will be a better fit.
-If you think B might be the right starting point for your student, see the Starting Foundations with B Assessment.
+The Help Me Choose (for individuals) and School Quote Builder (for classrooms) will guide you in determining the best placement.

 For children who are 8, either Foundations or Essentials may be used.
-Which one will be a better fit depends on the child's interests, personality, energy level, and reading skills, as Essentials lessons are designed for older students while Foundations lessons are more playful and designed to appeal to young children.
+Which one will be a better fit depends on the child's interests, personality, energy level, and reading skills.
 To learn more, see What's the difference between Foundations and Essentials on the LOE Blog.

 For students age 9 to adult, we recommend Essentials, starting with Units 1-7 (or with the optional Pre-Lessons that come with 1-7).
 This includes struggling readers, strong readers who struggle with spelling, and proficient readers and spellers who want to gain a deeper understanding of how written English works and why English words are spelled the way they are.
-We recommend adding the Essentials Reader program for any struggling readers, and The Rhythm of Handwriting if handwriting instruction is needed.
+See the Help Me Choose tool or School Quote Builder for guidance.

 What's the difference?
 To learn more about the similarities and differences between the two programs, see What's the difference between Foundations and Essentials on the LOE Blog.